Five Common Misconceptions about Physician Contract Reviews

 Somewhere along the line, someone (a recruiter, an administrator at medical school, a family member) has told the physician that the non-compete and tail-coverage provisions are the most important contractual issues.
 That is not necessarily true – in fact it’s rarely true that a contract review will boil down to those two issues alone.
 Each different employment opportunity and each physician’s personal background and preferences dictate what is most important.
 Clients are best served when a professional reviews the contract, listens to the physician’s personal story and preferences, and then gives advice balancing those things together.

 Non-compete clauses and tail coverage are important, but so are other contractual terms.
 Is the compensation too low?
 Should there be a signing bonus, moving-expense bonus and/or productivity bonus and are these subject to repayment in certain situations?
 Does the contract limit call frequency and/or the multiple locations where the physician might work?
 Can the physician terminate “without cause” from day one is there a required notice period?
 If a private practice, is there partnership potential and if so, is there a buy-in and how much?
 These and other contractual terms potentially can affect the physician in much farther-reaching ways.
-While tail coverage sometimes can cost just a few thousand dollars, these other topics can translate into much more value, depending upon how they are negotiated.
+While tail coverage is an important and costly piece of an employment contract, these other topics can translate into much more value, depending upon how they are negotiated.
 Our professionals will help you focus on what is truly important for your contract, and give you the confidence to negotiate with the employer on those items.

 Misconception 4: “I can’t afford contract review.”

 For many debt-strapped new doctors who have been living on a modest residency income, the idea of paying for a professional contract review before getting their first real salary seems counter-intuitive.
 In reality, contract review is one of the most important investments a young physician can make to ensure their financial security.
 A doctor applying for their first job may be tempted by a large dollar amount in a contract, but physician pay structures are complex and variable.
-Behind that potential salary figure, there may be unfair metric-based calculations or bonuses terms are virtually impossible for a new doctor to meet.
-A professional review by a financial advisor can help you understand the structure of your pay, determine the feasibility of bonus terms, and negotiate for a lucrative offer.
+Behind that potential salary figure, there may be unfair metric-based calculations or bonus terms that are unreasonable which result on your overall pay to fall below the median compared to other physicians in your specialty in the area.
+A professional review by a financial advisor can help you understand the structure of your pay, determine the feasibility of bonus terms, and negotiate for terms that are in your favor while remaining reasonable and not appearing greedy.

 Too many doctors accept the boilerplate terms of an initial contract, only to realize months later that they are making $20,000-$50,000 less than their counterparts.
-Or worse, that they cannot meet the bonus terms necessary from them to maintain financial stability and pay off loans.
+Or worse, that they fall short of the production levels necessary to bonus resulting in less income and funds to pay off loans.
 By having an attorney and financial advisor review your employment contract, you can earn millions more in income over the course of your employment.
 Whether you need a single consultation by phone or in-person negotiation assistance, there a variety of contract review services available at affordable rates for residents, fellows, and new doctors.

 Misconception 5: “I need an in-state lawyer to review the contract.”